 - Commercial growth by developing new solutions and involvement of providers (public-private cooperation).

 In order to deliver on these goals, Innovation house’s core mission is to facilitate, professionalize and strengthen the involvement of citizens, customers, employees and suppliers in the development of municipal services.
-In this way, the Innovation house supports that municipal employees will be inspired and challenged to create better and more innovative development projects for the benefit of the people of Copenhagen and municipal employees.
+These could include a variety of new projects, maintenance of existing systems or assessing the quality of operation of municipal services.
+It would also entail a wide gamut of up-skilling of its employees and an understanding of using clean-up equipment and spill kits (navigate to this website to learn more about different kits and their utilization).
+In so doing, the Innovation house believes that municipal employees will be inspired and challenged to create better and more innovative development projects for the benefit of the people of Copenhagen and municipal employees.

 The Innovation house must therefore support all stages of an innovation project, e.g.:

 - test (eg. prototype) evaluation and acquisition of knowledge

 For the Innovation house to be able to deliver on these objectives, it is not intended that the house possesses a deep insight in the municipality’s core tasks, but are staffed mainly with skills that can support project development, user involvement and design processes.
 The Innovation house do not do projects for management but with management.

 What are the Key Success Factors for the Copenhagen Innovation House?